 There were four interim presentations in which students presented their own research in order to receive advice from ICHARM faculty and other students.
 Each presentation meeting was also a good opportunity for them to see the progress of other students and then keep a good level of motivation for their work.
 Another aim was to improve the presentation skills of the students by giving them several opportunities to speak in front of other people.
+This method was very effective and well-received by students.

-The students worked on their master's theses with the assistance of an English proofreader who intensively checked English in the master's theses during the two weeks in the middle of August, and finally submitted their master's theses to their supervisors and assistant supervisors on August 21.
-After their papers had been evaluated, all 14 students were successfully awarded a master's degree in disaster management.
+The students worked on their master's theses with the assistance of an English proofreader who intensively checked English in the master's theses during the two weeks in the middle of August and finally submitted their master's theses to their supervisors and assistant supervisors on August 20.
+After their papers had been evaluated, seven students out of eight were successfully awarded a master's degree in disaster management.

 Table 4-2 lists the names of the students with the titles of their master's theses and their main supervisor and assistant supervisors.
-Note that a synopsis of each thesis was collected in a separate report by GRIPS.
+Note that the synopsis of each thesis was collected in a separate report by GRIPS.